 How to Calculate Withholding

-- It will ask: This relates to your Filing status (Single, Married; Head of Household; The Presumed Taxpayer)
+- It will ask: This pertains to your Filing status (Single, Married; Head of Household; The Presumed Taxpayer)

 - Dependents (that are qualifying children or other persons)

-- Additional income might be, to point out, one coming from a second job, that from a spouse’s job, or a one-time payment.
+- Additional income might be, for instance, one coming from a second job, that from a spouse’s job, or a one-time payment.

-- Other deductions: needs to be itemized instead of taking the standard deduction.
+- Other deductions: should be itemized instead of taking the standard deduction.
 That’s all right according to the new W-4; allowances don’t come into play anymore.

 Finding Balance Right